-Through the use of a network simulator game (CS4G Netsim, created by Erinn Atwater and Cecylia Bocovich) this workshop introduces participants to foundations of computer networks and their security.
+Through the use of a network simulator game (CS4G Netsim, created by Erinn Atwater and Cecylia Bocovich) this workshop introduces participants to the foundations of computer networks and their security.

 Participants will be able to perform realistic network attacks within the confines of the game that correspond to real network attacks.
-We will conclude with examples of the implications of the attacks demonstrated and potential defenses that are used to protect computer networks.
+We will conclude with examples of the implications of the attacks demonstrated and potential defences that are used to protect computer networks.